 Why exercise is important to your quality of life

 Getting enough regular physical exercise is important for everyone’s health.
-But it’s especially important for people with bipolar disorder, as the condition itself (and often the medications needed to treat it) can be associated with additional physical health problems.
-For example, people with bipolar disorder have a higher risk of cardiovascular disease than people who don’t have bipolar disorder1.
-As well, some of the medications commonly used to manage bipolar disorder have side-effects that are part of the cause of metabolic syndrome, a group of risk factors including abdominal obesity and high blood sugar, blood lipids, blood pressure and cholesterol that can lead to type II diabetes and cardiovascular disease.2
+But it’s especially important for people living with bipolar disorder, as the condition itself (and often the medications used to treat it) may affect physical health.
+For example, people with bipolar disorder have a higher risk of cardiovascular disease1.
+As well, some of the medications commonly used to manage bipolar disorder have side-effects that may increase your risk for metabolic syndrome, a group of risk factors including abdominal obesity and high blood sugar, blood lipids, blood pressure and cholesterol that can lead to type II diabetes and cardiovascular disease2.

 How you can take action